 Gambling is illegal.
 Students will not gamble on school property or at school-sponsored events or utilize school resources to gamble.

 1st Violation Parent contact.
-Detention.
+Possible detention, restitution, etc.

 2nd Violation Parent contact.
 1 to 10-day suspension, possible recommendation for long-term suspension or expulsion.